epw/consensus/consensus.md

 "So you realize they’re describing Hob, tall, thin, but not lanky, and they bring him up as someone really interesting, but then sort of trail off trying to describe him.
 Definitely sounds like an enchantment.
 Before you’re able to try and probe for more, Esin arrives, and comes to sit down with you."

-Eisen’s player looks thoughtful.
+Esin’s player looks thoughtful.
 "When I get there, is my Source there?"
-I look down at my PC summary sheet and see that Eisen’s source is new music, so I **Offer opportunity, with or without a cost**, saying “Well, it’s a library, so there’s no music playing there unless you bring it.
+I look down at my PC summary sheet and see that Esin’s source is new music, so I **Offer opportunity, with or without a cost**, saying “Well, it’s a library, so there’s no music playing there unless you bring it.
 Did you come with your headphones on, and a few new songs loaded up?”
-Eisen’s player answers in the affirmative, telling me that they’re listening to one of the songs as they walk in, so their **Source** move is triggered, and they hold 3.
+Esin’s player answers in the affirmative, telling me that they’re listening to one of the songs as they walk in, so their **Source** move is triggered, and they hold 3.

-Eisen’s player continues, "I want to offer my headphones to Hector, and I say, ‘You’ve gotta hear this, it’s blowing my mind man.’"
+Esin’s player continues, "I want to offer my headphones to Hector, and I say, ‘You’ve gotta hear this, it’s blowing my mind man.’"

 I think about whether the player might need to roll **Use a Sleeper**, but ultimately decide that it’s pretty normal and Hector would just take them.
 So I describe Hector putting on a headphone, and kind of nodding their head along to the beat, then taking the other to hear better.
-"It seems like you’ve **Opened Their Mind** to your Source, Eisen," I say, and Eisen rolls +Dynamic.
-8, so they are drawn to Eisen’s Source. “‘Wow, this is great.
+"It seems like you’ve **Opened Their Mind** to your Source, Esin," I say, and Esin rolls +Dynamic.
+8, so they are drawn to Esin’s Source. “‘Wow, this is great.
 Who’s it by?’ asks Hector, reaching for your phone.”
-Eisen lets them have it, and I say, “They look at the screen for a moment, then close their eyes, really getting into the music.
+Esin lets them have it, and I say, “They look at the screen for a moment, then close their eyes, really getting into the music.
 Absent-mindedly, they go to put the phone into their pocket.”
 I’m **Setting up a Future Problem**, which will turn into **Take Away Something They Expect to Have** if it isn’t handled.
 “What do you do, Zuri?”

 Zuri’s player smirks.
-"You know, Eisen, magic requires sacrifice…."
-As Eisen sputters, I notice that this, too, triggered a move, and say “It sounds like you’re **Asserting your Paradigm over another Mage**.”
-Zuri and Eisen’s players both go wide-eyed, but agree.
+"You know, Esin, magic requires sacrifice…."
+As Esin sputters, I notice that this, too, triggered a move, and say “It sounds like you’re **Asserting your Paradigm over another Mage**.”
+Zuri and Esin’s players both go wide-eyed, but agree.
 Zuri’s player rolls +Static, and gets a 7, so holds 1.
-Eisen’s player says, “I don’t think I’m convinced.
+Esin’s player says, “I don’t think I’m convinced.
 I hold out my hand and ask for my phone back.”
 I look over the moves, and this is an attempt to get a sleeper to do what they want, so it would trigger the **Use a Sleeper** move.
 “In order to Use a Sleeper, you’ll need to have something they want.
-What are you offering, Eisen?”
+What are you offering, Esin?”
 “Hmm.
 OK, I say, ‘Hey, Hector, I need that back now, but I’ll send you the playlist later, OK?’
 Is this where I roll?”

 Zuri’s player jumps in.
 "Actually, I think I’m going to spend my Hold to give a -1 to that roll, because I did *just* say that magic requires sacrifice."
 “It’s true, you did,” I say.
 “Alright, roll +Without minus one.”
-“That Zuri, so convincing,” remarks Eisen’s player, as they start to roll.
+“That Zuri, so convincing,” remarks Esin’s player, as they start to roll.
 “10!
 No, wait, minus one, it’s a 9.
 Curse your silver tongue.”

 "Alright, so Hector will need proof that they’ll get what they want, or will need it before they do anything for you, so I think Hector shakes his head.
 ‘Nah, you don’t understand.
 I really need this right now.
 I’m just gonna AirDrop it over to my phone..."
-Eisen’s player just kind of shrugs, so I say, “You realize that if Hector does that, this playlist won’t be ‘new’ anymore.
+Esin’s player just kind of shrugs, so I say, “You realize that if Hector does that, this playlist won’t be ‘new’ anymore.
 It will stop feeding your inspiration.
 You were sure you were going to get another day or two out of this at least.”
 I’m **telling the possible consequences and asking**.
-Eisen lets out a long-suffering sigh.
+Esin lets out a long-suffering sigh.
 “OK, sure.
 Hang on, while my Source is still kind of present, at least for Hector, can I spend one of my Hold to bring the positive tag into play?
 It’s +invigorating, so maybe it breaks Hector out of their enchantment?”
-I nod, and now Eisen’s player gets to narrate what this means for the moment.
+I nod, and now Esin’s player gets to narrate what this means for the moment.
 They say, “So as the music swells, it starts to give Hector a rush of energy, and then clarity.
 Finally, the music hits and holds a single note, that resonates like a tuning fork and then shatters the enchantment.”
 “Great!”
 I continue.
 “Hector shakes his head to clear it and looks around.
 ‘Zuri?
 When did you get here?
 I think someone dangerous has been lurking around!’”

 \End{MC}